-Athletic Scholarships--Scholarships in programs such as men's and women's basketball, men's and women's rodeo, men's and women's soccer, women's softball, men's baseball, men's and women's golf and women's volleyball are awarded based on ability and/or participation in the program.
+Athletic Scholarships--Scholarships in programs such as men's and women's basketball, men's and women's rodeo, men's and women's soccer, women's softball, men's baseball, women's volleyball are awarded based on ability and/or participation in the program.
 These scholarships are awarded by the coach or director of the program.